 He walked into the rec lounge, the one place he was sure to have some respite from them.
-But they were here, too, sitting at a table near the bar.
+But they were there, too, sitting at a table near the bar.

-He turned, nearly ran into McCoy.
-“Bones.
-I...uh, forgot something.”
+He turned and nearly ran into McCoy.
+"Bones.
+I...uh, forgot something."

 "Did you now?"
 McCoy grinned and led him to the bar.
 "It's on me, tonight, my friend.
 What's your poison?"

 Kirk tried like hell to not look at where Spock and Chris were sitting.
 He knew he failed when McCoy followed his gaze.

 "There's something you don't see very often, huh?
 They're finalizing the report on the experiment."

 "Of course they are.
 In the rec lounge."

 McCoy frowned.
 "What?
 Do you think they're on a date?"